mtngrown/mtngrown.github.io/source/panzerblitz/terrain/panzerbush.html.markdown

 # PanzerBush

-Mention "PanzerBlitz" in a room full of experienced wargamers, you're likely to hear a "panzerbush" snorted about.
+Mention "PanzerBlitz" in a room full of experienced wargamers, you're likely to hear the word  "panzerbush" snorted about.

-This is a result of the game's most controversial rule: unit forest or town cover must be spotted before they can be fired upon.
+This is a result of the game's most controversial rule: units located in hexes containing  *any* forest or town  are considered  concealed and must be spotted before they can be fired upon.
 This results in a game of movement, where units attempt to maintain cover as much as possible to avoid fire.

 Seems ridiculous.
-After all, the counters are right there on the map, anyone can them.
+After all, the counters are right there on the map, anyone can see them.

 But let's consider the notion that *the map is not the territory*.